10 Jack in the Box Healthy Options for Athletes

 #7 Garden Salad with Grilled Chicken

-Athletes should consider choosing the low-fat balsamic vinaigrette dressing for their salad.
+Athletes should consider choosing the balsamic vinaigrette dressing for their salad.
 This dressing is lower in saturated fat than the other dressing options, and thus a healthier choice.

 #8 Southwest Salad with Grilled Chicken

 The southwest salad with grilled chicken is also a healthy salad option for athletes at Jack in the Box.
-This salad includes mixed greens topped with grilled chicken, tomatoes, carrots, black beans, corn, shredded cheese, and tortilla strips.

 Jack in the Box Healthy Side Options